BrianNieckarz/Rocket-Elevators-Rest/README.md

 ## Project Description

 Rocket Elevators Information System is comprised of two types of application programming interfaces (API), including: (1) Microsoft .NET 6 representational state transfer (RESTful) API and GraphQL query-oriented API.
 This application repository is concerning the .NET 6 RESTful API, which permits clients to submit a GET and PUT HTTP request using the JavaScript Object Notation format.
 The remmaing types of HTTP requests (i.e. DELETE and POST) are prohibited within the context of this application.
-Requests can be made to the following URL address: [http://thisisrocketelevators.azurewebsites.net/api](http://thisisrocketelevators.azurewebsites.net/api)
+Requests can be made to the following URL address: [http://thisisrocketelevators.azurewebsites.net/api](http://thisisrocketelevators.azurewebsites.net/api).
+Examples of requests as Postman collection can be accessed via this [link](https://www.getpostman.com/collections/1b0bdc09588fa3e30fbd).

 ## Application Requirements